 Parent classes run about two hours starting at 6:30 pm and classes are intended for both parents to attend without their children.
-If babysitting is required, we will have available, upon request, a St. John’s trained babysitter (or sitters, depending on numbers) to look after the children, all children under the age of 12.
+If babysitting is required, we will have available, upon request, a St. John’s trained babysitter (or sitters, depending on numbers) to look after any babies and toddlers.
 These teenagers would be happy to accept what you are willing to give them for their time.
 We don’t want parents being distracted or splitting their resources for these classes.

-For the family classes we encourage all family members to participate.
+For Confirmation and First Eucharist, we encourage all family members to participate, not just the children seeking this sacrament.
 This means the entire family can come and be together (no babysitting required for older or younger children.)
 This will help strengthen our Family Church culture, remove the need for babysitting (unless you have infants or toddlers that require looking after – we will make arrangements).
 The classes would start at 6:30 pm and will run up to 1.5 hours.
 That way the evening ends earlier.